 2019 is the 9th annual public art exhibition featuring the artwork of Fitzysnowman Studios.
-This year we created 33 sculptures with over 115 tons of spacially imported sand.
+This year we created 33 sculptures with over 115 tons of specially imported sand.

 Be sure to visit all 30 locations.
-You can pick up a free map at the Yarmouth Chamber of commerse or download one here...read more →
+You can pick up a free map at the Yarmouth Chamber of commerce or download one here...read more →

 This was a short term two week residency at the Los Angeles Zoo for Zoo Lights.
 We entertained thousands of guests welcoming them in with stacked ice blocks and waving good bye with elves, tree frogs, elephants, giraffes and even Santa Claus!read more →